grurniClasses/bot-hacakthon-wave_party_bot/README.md

-# 🚧 YOUR BOT NAME HERE
+# Party Wave Bot

 ## The Team

-- 🚧 Participant 1 - Sara
+- Participant 1 - Sara
-- 🚧 Participant 2 - Ayala
+- Participant 2 - Ayala
-- 🚧 Participant 3 - Igor
+- Participant 3 - Igor

 ## About this bot

-🚧 ENTER DESCRIPTION HERE

-🚧 YOU CAN ADD A t.me LINK TO THE BOT HERE

-🚧 ADD SCREENSHOTS/GIFS/SCREENCAST HERE (REFER TO MARKDOWN'S SYNTAX FOR HELP ON DISPLAYING IMAGES)

-🚧 ADD ANY OTHER NOTES REGARDING THE BOT
+🏄‍♂️🤙 Welcome to PartyWave, your one-stop solution for all your beach-related needs!
+Our app allows you to register to your favorite beach and receive daily forecasts, so you never have to worry about the weather.
+In addition, you can share beach reports with other users, ensuring that everyone stays up-to-date on the latest conditions.
+Whether you're a seasoned beach-goer or a newbie, the PartyWave got you covered.
+Let's hit the waves! 🏄‍♀️🤙

+Photos:

+(./readme_pics/start1.jpeg)

+(./readme_pics/start.jpeg)

+(./readme_pics/forecast.jpeg)

+(./readme_pics/photoup.jpeg)

 ## Instructions for Developers